Board of Directors

 Send Email

-Vice President for Continuing Education
+Vice President for Professional Development

 Emily N. Bromer, M.S., CCC-SLP